Spanish Guitar Songs for Guitar – Free Sheet Music and TABs

 Malaguena – by Ernesto Lecuona

-A very fun and popular song to play.
+A very fun and popular song to play in the Spanish guitar style.
+Its use of Spanish chords and strums give it a distinct flair.
 The first and third sections are easy and are great for learning common Spanish guitar techniques.

 Lagrima – Francisco Tarrega